TOMM20

-Mitochondrial import receptor subunit TOM20 homolog is a protein that in humans is encoded by the TOMM20 gene.
-TOM20 is one of the receptor systems of the translocase of the outer membrane (TOM) complex in the outer mitochondrial membrane.
+Mitochondrial import receptor subunit TOM20 homolog is a protein encoded by the TOMM20 gene in humans.
+TOM20 functions as part of the receptor systems within the translocase of the outer membrane (TOM) complex in the outer mitochondrial membrane.

 Function

 In mitochondrial protein import, TOM20 is closely associated with the pore-forming TOM40 complex and acts by recognizing and binding the N-terminal MTSs (matrix-targeting sequences), which form an amphipathic alpha helix and aid passage of the target proteins into the mitochondrial matrix.